Machu Picchu Luxury Tours High-End Hotels 10D

 Stay The Inkaterra Machu Picchu Pueblo Hotel.
 Where you’ll be for the next two nights, is located on the outskirts of Aguas Calientes.
 Its spectacular jungle setting allows for birdwatching and nature hikes.
 We suggest asking the hotel staff about the excursions that are organized within the boundaries of its 12-acre property — you may want to join one of them early the next morning.

-Day 6 Machu Picchu Guided Tour
+Day 6 Machu Picchu Guided Tour.

-Enjoy an excursion at the hotel led by an in-house naturalist.
-Our favorites include the Andean bear excursion and orchid observation.
-After lunch.
-When most travelers are heading back to Aguas Calientes.
 Your guide will lead you back to Machu Picchu for an extensive visit that not only includes the main circuit, but also more secluded areas such as the Inca Bridge.
 If you so choose, you can remain in the area until closure at 5:30 pm.
 Enjoy dinner at the hotel restaurant tonight.

-Day 7 Maras Moyar Tour
+Day 7 Maras Moray Tour

 When the water evaporates, the salt contained in it slowly solidifies and the process continues for approximately one month until a considerable volume of solid salt.
-Following your intro to Peru’s salt industry, you’ll sit down for lunch at a charming country house in the outskirts of Maras Village.
+Following your intro to Peru’s salt industry, you’ll sit down for lunch at a charming country house on the outskirts of Maras Village.
 Afterward, drive to Cusco.
 The remainder of the afternoon is yours to enjoy.

 Stay: Check in to Inkaterra La Casona, a historical colonial manor house and your home base for the next two nights.